dzenanz/scipy_proceedings/papers/konstantinos_ntatsis/itkelastix.rst

 The original and still-supported method to utilize ``elastix`` and ``transformix`` are command line executables.
 This approach offers the advantage of external dependency independence, which ensures ease of deployment.
 However, one limitation of this executable-based approach is its reliance on file input/output (I/O) operations.
 To address this limitation and enable more efficient in-memory operations, a C++ API was developed for ``elastix`` and ``transformix``.
 This API follows the paradigm established by ITK and its processing filters.
 By adopting this design approach, ``elastix`` and ``transformix`` gained the ability to perform operations directly in memory.
 This enhancement provides users with greater flexibility and efficiency in their image registration workflows.

-To further accommodate the needs of the users in the continuously developing scientific computing ecosystem, wrappings of the C++ code to other languages was developed in the form SimpleElastix :cite:`marstal2016simpleelastix`, which still exists as part of the SimpleITK :cite:`lowekamp2013design` package.
+To further accommodate the needs of the users in the continuously developing scientific computing ecosystem, wrappings of the C++ code to other languages was developed in the form of SimpleElastix :cite:`marstal2016simpleelastix`, which still exists as part of the SimpleITK :cite:`lowekamp2013design` package.
 Recently, we have started working on a Python-specific ``elastix`` wrapping, ``itk-elastix``, a continuously expanding collection of jupyter :cite:`jupyter` examples and its integration with other scientific processing libraries or visualization software.
 We will discuss these aspects in the remainder of this paper.

 ``itk-elastix``: Python wrapping
 --------------------------------